Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The conduct of clinical trials must adhere to the Pharmaceutical Good Clinical Practices and the protocols approved by the ethics committee of each study site.
 Investigators must take necessary measures to protect the safety of trial subjects and ensure the authenticity, accuracy and completeness of study results.
 On completion of a clinical trial, each investigator must produce, sign and date a summary report for submission to the sponsor.

-Since 2015, the CFDA has strengthened enforcement measures against widespread data integrity issues associated with clinical trials in China.
-To ensure authenticity and reliability of clinical study data, the CFDA ordered all applicants of pending drug registration submissions to conduct self-inspections.
+Since 2015, the CNDA has strengthened enforcement measures against widespread data integrity issues associated with clinical trials in China.
+To ensure authenticity and reliability of clinical study data, the CNDA ordered all applicants of pending drug registration submissions to conduct self-inspections.
 Companies that identify serious data integrity issues through self-inspections are encouraged to voluntarily withdraw their applications.
-The CFDA has also launched regular on-site clinical trial inspections over selected study sites, rejected new drug applications found to include data forgery and may blacklist the relevant applicants and sponsors.
+The CNDA has also launched regular on-site clinical trial inspections over selected study sites, rejected new drug applications found to include data forgery and may blacklist the relevant applicants and sponsors.

 Reporting, disclosure and consent